gopalshivapuja/personal-whatsapp-mcp/README.md

    `~/.cursor/mcp.json`

 ## How the Automation Works

+### Automated Scripts

+This project includes several well-documented shell scripts in the `automation/` directory:

+- **setup.sh**: Main installation script that checks dependencies, installs requirements, and sets up LaunchAgents
+- **uninstall.sh**: Safely removes automation while preserving your WhatsApp data
+- **start-whatsapp-bridge.sh**: Manually starts the WhatsApp bridge if it's not running
+- **check-and-restart-bridge.sh**: Monitors and automatically restarts the bridge if it stops
+- **check-qr-auth.sh**: Detects when authentication is needed and shows a QR code

 ### Automatic Startup
 The WhatsApp bridge is configured to start automatically when your system boots through a macOS Launch Agent.